 Take your 10 minutes to add the following events so you never forget them again.
 I use Google Calendar, but iCal works too!

-3. Birthdays – Add all your family/important friend birthdays and set them up to repeat annually.
+Birthdays – Add all your family/important friend birthdays and set them up to repeat annually.
 If you wanted to go really nuts, you could even add a 2nd reminder a week ahead of time to allow for shopping and/or shipping time.

 You can even add your filter sizes to the notes section so you can pull it up at the store! *My Husband gets full credit for this idea and implementation.

 Do a quick pass through everything and gather all the sample/trial sized items into one spot.
 A cheap photo box works well.
 Next time you pack, you’ll save time and stress.

 (BONUS TIP: Adding Under Shelf Baskets is another quick change that will rock your world!)

 Nail Care – For some reason, we could never keep track of nail files or clippers.
 Years of frustration were fixed in minutes when I added a basket just for nail care under the bathroom sink.

 I think most of us have a tendency to want to purge all in one swoop.
 Instead, take 2 minutes to designate a spot in the house to hold things you no longer need.
 You’ll fill it up over time and will be ready next time a pickup service calls to ask if you have any donations to put out.

 Maybe it’s the kitchen cabinet that things literally fall out of when you open the door.
 Set a timer for 10 minutes and purge.
 Grab anything that doesn’t belong or that you haven’t used in a year and fill up that donation box.

 Divide & Conquer

-You can use one for pens, one for pencils, one for highlighters and sharpies, and the fourth for scissors and frequently used Post-It notes.
+You can use one section for pens, one for pencils, one for highlighters and sharpies, and the fourth for scissors and frequently used Post-It notes.
 It’s a tiny change, but really does make day-to-day office tasks less stressful because it’s easy to grab exactly what you need without digging.

 Cookie Cutters – I used to have a giant mess of cookie cutters covering all the major holidays and more.
 I had tried to at least separate them into gallon sized Ziploc bags, but it was still an ordeal when I needed to find the right ones.
 Not to mention they were taking up valuable space in a cabinet when I really use them 2-3 times a year.

 In 10 minutes, I solved years of frustration by dividing the cookie cutters into inexpensive labeled photo boxes for each holiday, plus one for sprinkles!
 Now they can be stacked on a top shelf out of the way AND it’s easier to find what I need.
 Win-win!